omahajs/generator-omaha/README.md

 What is this?
 -------------
-A [Yeoman](https://yeoman.io) generator for the modern front-end artisan.
-This generator was designed to help you craft maintainable code for the modern web.
+A [Yeoman](http://yeoman.io) generator for the modern front-end artisan designed to help you craft maintainable code for the web.

 Getting Started  [![Gitter](https://img.shields.io/gitter/room/jhwohlgemuth/techtonic.svg)](https://gitter.im/jhwohlgemuth/techtonic?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 ---------------